coltoneshaw/3-Commas-Google-API-Handler/README.md

 You can choose to either add this as a library to your Google App Script project, or copy the code directly into your project.
 There are potential speed implications by choosing a library.
 However, in testing we have not noticed a significant impact by going with a library.

+For more details on interacting with the 3Commas API you can use their [GitHub Documentation here](https://github.com/3commas-io/3commas-official-api-docs).

 # Privacy

 Privacy is important with your 3Commas' API information.
 When using this code as a library it's executed locally to your Google App Script environment and your data is never shared outside of your Google Script.

+# Tips on using this library

+- Google sets default quotas on each Google Acount.
+This means you have a potential 5 minute execution time.
+Some data calls to 3Commas can become quite large.
+You may need to break these calls into multiple functions that get triggered.
+You can use Google's [documentation on Quotas](https://developers.google.com/apps-script/guides/services/quotas) for more info.
+- Basic error handling is implemented within the Library, however, the goal is to pass the response from the API back.
+Be sure to implement basic error handling on the responses.
+- Limit larger calls to by using date or limit params.
+- For `POST`, `PUT`, and `DELETE` endpoints, the parameters may be sent as a `param` string or within the payload.
+You may mix parameters between both the `param` string and or `payload` if you wish to do so.
+If a parameter sent in both the `param` string and the `payload`, the `param` string parameter will be used.

 # Adding the Library